“Be the solution to soil pollution”

 So in light of this, let’s discuss CONDITIONING YOUR SOIL

-We are in the middle of a hot Spring, and an undoubtedly very hot summer is to follow.
-Understanding how important it is to have the correct soil conditions for your plants to thrive through the heat is so important.
+Understanding how important it is to have the correct soil conditions for your plants to thrive through the heat of the Spring and Summer seasons is so important.
 We share some tips and tricks on how to condition your soil to optimise growth through the summer months.

 Elevated temperatures and dry spells can often mean that your soil dries out.
 You will need to find out which soil you have in your garden.
 Soil can be muddy and dense like clay, loamy and airy, or sandy, coarse and dry.
 It is often necessary to amend soil to become more nutrient dense and capable of retaining water.
 Achieving a nutrient-dense but aerated loamy soil is the ideal.
 Here’s how to do it: